 Casper is a mattress and bedding product company that has been in business since 2014.
 Currently, Casper offers five individual mattress models.
 This review will take a closer look at the Casper Hybrid, which was introduced in 2019.

 This mattress was designed as a hybrid version of the flagship Casper mattress, which is an all-foam model.
-The Casper Hybrid features a 3-inch comfort system of polyfoam and memory foam, along with a polyfoam transitional layer and a 6-inch pocketed coil support core with a high-density foam base.
+The Casper Hybrid features a 3.5-inch comfort system of polyfoam and memory foam, a 7-inch pocketed coil support core with a high-density foam encasement.
 Altogether, the mattress measures 12 inches thick.
 Like the original Casper mattress, the Casper Hybrid has a balanced ‘medium’ feel, which corresponds to a 5.5 on the 1-10 firmness scale.

 Read on to learn more about the Casper Hybrid.
 This review includes construction specs, pricing, and performance ratings based on product testing and verified owner experiences.
 We’ll also compare the Casper Hybrid to other leading models and provide an overview of Casper’s shipping, return, and warranty policies.